Mbin-Aziz/UC-Berkeley-CStudy/README.md

 # UCB-CS61A
-My CS61A journey: projects, notes, weekly logs
+My journey through CS61A - projects, notes, and weekly reflections.